 You have the option of buying the car at the end of the lease or through an early buyout before the lease ends.
-Check your lease contract.
+To see if these options are available to you, check your lease contract.
 Some lease policies have restrictions on early buyouts.
-Assuming no early buyout restriction, you pay the residual value of the car either with cash or financing.
-If you finance, the lender simply cuts a check to the leasing company and you make monthly payments under the loan agreement.
+Assuming there is no early buyout restriction, you pay the residual value of the car either with cash or financing.
+If you finance, the lender simply cuts a check to the leasing company, and you make monthly payments under the loan agreement.

 The best case scenario is if the car’s residual value equals its market price.
 A high residual value relative to its fair market price means you pay more for the car than what it's currently worth.
 The market price of the car is based on how much the car is worth if you bought it from an individual or dealer.
 Another way to look at residual value is how much the car is worth wholesale or its trade-in value.
 The wholesale price is the car's worth to the lease company when you return it.

 Negotiating Residual Value

 In many cases, you can negotiate the residual value of a car lease, but it’s probably best to do this up front.
 The residual value is pretty much set in stone once you sign the lease agreement.
 When negotiating residual value, come prepared.
 Do your research by finding out the fair market price for the vehicle and its value as it depreciates over time.
 Start by visiting dealerships.
 Secondly, conduct an online search.
 Get to know the car's retail and wholesale price.
 The lease company is more likely to accept your offer if you make an argument based on well-researched fair market prices.

 - LendingTree: How a Car Lease Buyout Works